n-laoutaris/food-image-recognition/README.md

 ![Sampled Images](./images/random_images.png)

+## The Problem

+Recognizing food items from images is a challenging and far from trivial problem in computer vision.
+Its importance is particularly apparent in contexts like dietary tracking or nutrition logging.
+Unlike many typical image classification tasks, food recognition is inherently multi-label; a single dish may contain multiple components, where some can be subtle or occluded.

 ## Repository Contents

 - EDA_Notebook.ipynb: Explores image properties and label distributions.
 Also includes analysis of prediction outputs and error cases post-submission.